-- 1) Vacation: Residents/Fellows shall receive 3 weeks (21 calendar days = 15 weekdays + 6 weekend days) of paid vacation annually to be taken in periods of time mutually agreed upon by resident/fellow, training site, and Program Director.
-Vacation is non-cumulative from one year - 2) Meetings: Residents/Fellows may receive up to 7 calendar days (5 weekday + 2 weekend days) of paid leave for professional meetings, annually and non-cumulatively.
-Leave taken under this section does not count towards the thirty (30) days of allowable leave in Section 7 - 3) Sick Leave: Residents/Fellows will be given 12 calendar days of paid sick leave per calendar year for personal and dependent illness.
+1) Vacation: Residents/Fellows shall receive 3 weeks (21 calendar days = 15 weekdays + 6 weekend days) of paid vacation annually to be taken in periods of time mutually agreed upon by

+- 2) Meetings: Residents/Fellows may receive up to 7 calendar days (5 weekday + 2 weekend days) of paid leave for professional meetings, annually and non-cumulatively.
+Leave taken under this section does not count towards the thirty (30) days of allowable leave in Section 7 below. - 3) Sick Leave: Residents/Fellows will be given 12 calendar days of paid sick leave per calendar year for personal and dependent illness.
 Sick leave is noncumulative from one year to the next.
 Residents/Fellows are responsible for notifying their program director of any absence because of illness.
 Residents/Fellows shall provide medical verification for absences due to illness when requested.
 Residents/Fellows who use all allotted sick leave may not meet ACGME or certification board requirements.
 Refer to Section 7 below.
 If incapacity results in more than 3 days, the UND Long-Term Medical and Family Leave Policy will be followed.